blockworks-foundation/mango-explorer/docs/MarketmakingQuickstart.md

 # 8. 💸 Add USDC

 Now you need to get some devnet USDC.
-You only need USDC for marketmaking on BTC-PERP - you don't need a stash of both base and quote tokens the way you would if you were marketmaking on, say, BTC/USDC.
+You only need USDC for marketmaking on BTC-PERP - you don’t need a stash of both base and quote tokens the way you would if you were marketmaking on, say, BTC/USDC.

-There's a faucet to freely give out USDC tokens, and a [faucet web site](https://www.spl-token-ui.com/#/token-faucets) to help interact with the faucet contract.
+There’s a faucet to freely give out USDC tokens, and a [faucet web site](https://www.spl-token-ui.com/#/token-faucets) to help interact with the faucet contract.

-You need to create the 'Associated Token Account' for your USDC devnet tokens before you use the faucet though.
-This is a bit awkward, so there's a command to help.
+You need to create the ‘Associated Token Account’ for your USDC devnet tokens before you use the faucet though.
+This is a bit awkward, so there’s a command to help.
 Run:
 ```
 # mango-explorer ensure-associated-token-account --cluster-name devnet --symbol USDC
 ```
-That command should create the associated token account if it doesn't exist, and then print out the address of it.
+That command should create the associated token account if it doesn’t exist, and then print out the address of it.
 You need that address for the faucet.
 You should see something like:
 ```
 2021-08-27 19:19:06 ⚠ root
 ⚠ WARNING ⚠